ncruces/go-sqlite3/vfs/adiantum/README.md

 AES for its block cipher, and NH and Poly1305 for hashing.\
 Additionally, we use [Argon2id](https://pkg.go.dev/golang.org/x/crypto/argon2#hdr-Argon2id) to derive 256-bit keys from plain text where needed.
-File contents are encrypted in 4K blocks, matching the [default](https://sqlite.org/pgszchng2016.html) SQLite page size.
+File contents are encrypted in 4 KiB blocks, matching the [default](https://sqlite.org/pgszchng2016.html) SQLite page size.

 The VFS encrypts all files _except_